 While universities generate innovation for other industries, innovations in their own core business – teaching – do not receive much attention.
-Innovative teaching often happens “in spite of, not because of” the system in which universities operate.
+Innovative teaching often happens “” the system in which universities operate.
 Yet it can have a significant impact on student learning.

 The latest research analysed the academic outcomes for commencing students in science, technology, engineering and mathematics (STEM) subjects following the adoption of Australia’s first block model learning structure in 2018.
 Comparing first-year cohorts in the two years before the change (2016-17) to first-year cohorts in the two years after the model was implemented (2018-19), the report found the overall fail rate for these students fell by around 40%.
 The improvement was greatest for students from equity groups, such as female students in non-traditional areas and students from non-English-speaking backgrounds.

 The report got “inside the black box of the block model” to find out how this improvement in learning happened and what other universities can learn.

 In interviews, VU students said doing one subject at a time helped them focus and sustain learning, rather than cramming for end-of-semester exams.
 As one student told us: